rush2di/PortflioV2/static/home/home-content-1.md

     Technologies I have learned and worked with consist of Html5, Css3, Javascript, ReactJs, NodeJs, GatsbyJs, Redux, Npm ,Sass , Git and Github.

-    I have also used some Css and Javascript animation libraries like Bootsrap, MaterialUi, Pose, Scollmagic, and Gsap.
+    I have also used some Css and Javascript animation libraries like Bootsrap, MaterialUI, Pose, Scollmagic, and Gsap.
   speciality: frontend web developer
   title: Hello, I'm Roshdi Belhirsh
   cbtn: connect with me